 Whoever claimed that life is just a bowl of cherries was seriously misinformed.
 Life, at least a good life, should be more like a bucket of blueberries—sweet, plentiful and full of good things.

 The list of blueberry virtues goes on and on.
 Given acid soil, reasonable moisture, and sunshine, blueberries can grow about anywhere, as long as you chose a variety congenial to your climate.
 The pale pinkish spring flowers are extremely pretty in the garden and the fine foliage turns bright red before leaving the scene in the fall.
-If you—or the birds—don’t eat them all, the glaucous berries are highly decorative.
-In one public garden, a double row of highbush blueberries frames a wide grass allée, an old world design idea worked out with a native New World shrub.
+If you—or the birds—don’t eat them all, the waxy berries are highly decorative.
+In one public garden, a double row of highbush blueberries frames a wide grass allée, an old-world design idea worked out with a native New World shrub.

 Blueberries have never really gone out of fashion, but they are even more modish now because of their nutritional benefits—lots of antioxidants, plus helpful fiber and useful amounts of vitamins A and C. They also taste a lot better than vitamin pills.

 To know blueberry types is to love them even more.
 Lowbush blueberries (Vaccinium angustifolium) are the wild blueberries native to eastern Canada and New England.
 Small and intensely flavorful, lowbush varieties are borne on low, spreading shrubs.
 They are sometimes harvested commercially and frequently harvested by eager berry pickers.
 Highbush blueberries (Vaccinium corymbosum) are the titans of commercial production, but can also grow well in home gardens.
 The shrubs can be large, topping out at six to twelve feet tall and nearly as wide.
-These are hardy from USDA Zone 3 through Zone 7, depending on variety, and produce big, blue fruits from July through August.
+These are hardy from USDA Hardiness Zone 3 through Zone 7, depending on variety, and produce big, blue fruits from July through August.
 Their relatives, southern highbush blueberries, have been bred for warmer climates and include varieties like ‘Avonblue’ and ‘Southland’.

 Another good blueberry species for southern climates is the whimsically named rabbiteye blueberry (Vaccinium ashei).
 While their namesake animals may be relatively small, rabbiteye bushes can grow up to eight or ten feet tall.
 Home growers can choose from many available cultivars.